deconf/Analytics-Insights/readme.txt

 = Google Analytics Reports =

-The reports you need, in your dashboard and on site's frontend:
+The reports you need, in your dashboard, in your Posts and Pages List, and on site's frontend:

 - you can access all websites statistics in a single widget (websites within same Google Account)
 - option to choose a default color for your charts, graphs and maps